daddyjasiu/Random-Number-Generator/README.md

 | W | generates numbers with exponential distribution |
 | N | generates numbers with normal distribution |

-Generator J is constructed using G, and B, D, P, W and N are constructed using J.
+Generator J is constructed using G. B, D, P, W and N are all constructed using J.

 </div>